Rei-SwitchBot/faq/en-us-second-reply/Lock Pro.md

 ---
-### Troubleshooting After Inserting Two CR123A 3V Batteries, SwitchBot Lock Is Not Powering On
+### Troubleshooting After Inserting Two CR123A 3V Batteries, SwitchBot Lock Pro Is Not Powering On

 Thank you for reporting this issue.
 We apologize for any inconvenience caused.